unidoc/unipdf/README.md

 as well as [documented examples](https://unidoc.io/examples) on our website.

 Contact us if you need any specific examples.

-## News
-- unidoc has been renamed to unipdf and is maintained under https://github.com/unidoc/unipdf
-- The old repository remains under https://github.com/unidoc/unidoc for backwards compatibility and will be read-only.
-All development is under the unipdf repository.
-- The initial release of unipdf v3.0.0 is compatible with Go modules from the start.

 ## Installation
 With modules: